-For some people, even the intricate detail and realism of our polyurethane-molded beams is not enough.
+For some people, even the intricate detail and realism of our polyurethane-molded ceiling beams is not enough.

 They’re the customers we created our reclaimed wood beams for - but why choose these over new wood?

 - They’re more affordable.
 Our salvaged wood beams are sourced from authentic turn-of-the-century American buildings.
 Because one piece can be used to make several of beams, they are considerably more cost-effective.

 - They’re easier to install.
 Solid timber beams can weigh over 400lbs.
 By contrast, these versions often weigh in at less than 50lbs.
 That makes a big difference – installing them doesn’t require any special equipment, and you don’t need to reinforce your ceiling as you might with a solid beam.

 - They’re more practical.
 The beams are built as a u-shape or 4-sided box, which means you can run wires and pipes inside them.
 That gives enormous flexibility in installation, allowing you to really capture a period look and feel by hiding modern wiring and piping.